airlift/airbase/README.md

 ### air.test.fork-mode

 Defines the fork mode for running tests.
 Default is 'once' which is forking one JVM for all tests.
 Valid values are the same as for the maven-surefire-plugin (once, always, never).

+## Deploy profiles

+### airship compatible tarball

+A module or sub-module can produce an airship compatible tarball that contains a launcher.
+This profile is activated by creating a file `.build-airship` in the root of the module or submodule.
+This file can be empty.
+The tarball is attached as an additional artifact.

+The necessary launchers from the airlift launcher package are included.
+The version of the launcher included is controlled by the `dep.packaging.version` property.